Newcastle ANZAC Memorial Walk and Bridge

 Newcastle Memorial Walk

-The Bathers Way is a 6 km long coastal walk that goes from Nobbys Lighthouse in the north to Merewether Ocean Baths in the south.
+The Bathers Way is a 6-kilometre coastal walk stretching from Nobbys Lighthouse in the north to Merewether Ocean Baths in the south.

-The Newcastle Memorial Walk also offers visitors the most amazing 360-degree views across the city, the beaches, and the ocean.
+The Newcastle Memorial Walk also provides visitors with panoramic 360-degree views of the city, its beaches, and the ocean.

-What’s more, the walkway is lit after dark allowing it to be opened 24 hours a day, seven days a week.
+Additionally, the walkway is illuminated after dark, making it accessible 24 hours a day, seven days a week.

 Wheel and dog friendliness: